mezo-org/musd/docs/README.md

 Unlike Liquity v1 the mUSD smart contracts are upgradable.
 This provides the flexibility to fix any small issues that arise after launch.

-Substancial changes to the functionality would be done by deploying a new set of contracts and adding the new contracts to the mUSD token contracts mintlist and burnlist.
-This ensures that for any substancial changes the user must take an action to opt in and migrate funds between versions.
+Substantial changes to the functionality would be done by deploying a new set of contracts and adding the new contracts to the mUSD token contracts mintlist and burnlist.
+This ensures that for any substantial changes the user must take an action to opt in and migrate funds between versions.

-When the protocol has been battle tested in production the contracts will be hardend with the upgradability removed.
+When the protocol has been battle tested in production the contracts will be hardened with the upgradability removed.
 This will give borrowers certainty.

 ### Liquidations